1-alex98/billing/ReadMe.md

 ## How to communicate

-Blow you can see request that can be made to the Backend.
+Below you can see request that can be made to the Backend.
 See insomnia collection [import](docs/billing.yaml).

 ### Types